 (ii) The de-jure and de-facto enjoyment of all human rights and fundamental freedom by women on equal basis with men in all spheres – political, economic, social, cultural, and civil;

-(iii) Equal access to participation and decision-making of women in social, political and economic life of the nation;
+(iii) Equal access to participation and decision-making of women in the social, political, and economic life of the nation;

 (iv) Equal access of women to healthcare, quality education at all levels, career and vocational guidance, employment, equal remuneration, occupational health and safety, social security and public office, etc.

-(v) Strengthening legal systems aimed at elimination of all forms of discrimination against women;
+(v) Strengthening legal systems aimed at the elimination of all forms of discrimination against women;

 (vi) Changing societal attitudes and community practices by active participation and involvement of both men and women;